 I earned my doctorate in Art History (UCLA 1998), and my research focused on the history and development of early American museums.
 I was a President’s Postdoctoral Fellow (Architecture) and then Visiting Scholar (Beatrice M. Bain Center; History of Science & Technology) at UC Berkeley, where I continued working on several projects involving violence and collections, slavery and the representation of Indigenous people within museums, particularly at Monticello’s Indian Hall.
 I held fellowships at many amazing archival institutions, with equally amazing archivists & library staff: American Philosophical Society, Library Company of Philadelphia, Thomas Jefferson Foundation, the Bancroft Library among others.
 This background in intensive primary source research helps enormously with doing my current genealogical & contextual work.

 After a time, I wanted a break from the historical traumas visited by settler colonialism, and traveled to Moca, Puerto Rico, the town where my mother was born.
 There I learned about the tradition of Mundillo, traditional Puerto Rican lace making, over the course of several trips there.
-Mokay graciously took me to interview las tejedoras, a time when the Museo del Mundillo Puertorriqueno was newly founded.
+Mokay graciously took me to interview las tejedoras, (the lacemakers) a time when the Museo del Mundillo Puertorriqueno was newly founded.
 Juan Sotomayor taught me about the history of the cuatro.
 Ada Hernandez introduced me to the wealth of mundillo’s practice in Moca.
 Her sister Malen also provided me with insights into making mundillo during her youth.
 I deeply appreciate the gift of time from so many people, and will share more about them in future posts.

 Discovering family connections also meant meeting networks of cousins tied to my maternal line’s Babilonia surname.
 I met Gaspar Matias Babilonia, who introduced me to other Babilonia cousins in Aguadilla, Moca and Quebradillas.
 Ultimately my genealogical research led to a series of Babilonia Family Reunions in Moca that began in 2008 and was attended by over 200 people.
 Nydia and Nancy Segui founded a non-profit organization in Puerto Rico to continue these events .